CORE-cer/CORE/README.md

 "}";
 ```

-The types of attributes that are available are int, string, double and boolean.
+The types of attributes that are available are int, string, double and bool.

 One feature that CORE supports is that it allows multiple streams to share events.
 For that, the event must have the same name in every stream that is declared.